vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Rails 5.2 gives an option to encrypt such secrets, in the name of **credentials**, store them in a file and commit them to version control.
 You can read more about it on [Engine Yard](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2).
 These credentials are stored in `credentials.yml.enc` while the key to decrypt the file is stored within `master.key` file.
 These two files are _automatically_ generated when you created a new Rails project.

->**Tip**: It is very important that you do not loose `master.key` file.
+>**Tip**: It is very important that you do not lose `master.key` file.
 It is not and should not be added to the repository.
 Rails project adds `master.key` to `.gitignore` by default, so that it is excluded from version control.
 There is no way of recovering it if you permanently delete the file.
 In such cases, you might have to delete `credentials.yml.enc` and run `rails credentials:edit` to generate both the files from scratch.

 While the container is up and running on a terminal, Get into another terminal to access shell within the container: